LadyPi/EmergencyApp/emergency_app/README.md

 ### Overview

-This application allows a user to connect with loved ones and exectue their emergency prep plan.
+This application allows a user to connect with loved ones and execute their emergency prep plan.

 Upon graduation I wanted to challenge myself to build further functionality and design so this project is currently in redevelopment.
 ---